Nettech15/Daisy-Seed-7-Voice-VA-Synthesizer/README.txt

 This code is a modification of OscPocketD/VASynth, created by Staffan Melin, staffan.melin@oscillator.se.
 It was later modified by (Steven @moonfriendsynth) to work with the Daisy Pod.
-I (Christopher @Nettech15) have moified it further to run on the Daisy Seed without the use of the Daisy Pod board.
+I (Christopher @Nettech15) have modified it further to run on the Daisy Seed without the use of the Daisy Pod board.
 Synth parameters are now controlled by a Miditech i2-61 midi keyboard.
 Multiple Daisy Seeds will appear as USB-MIDI devices with the name "Daisy Seed Built in" and the device number.
 Audio output/input is thru the built-in audio codec.

-+ Added Audio Input PassThru and MIDI indicator.
-+ Upgraded DaisySP to Infrasonic MoogLadder code.
++ Upgraded DaisySP with Infrasonic MoogLadder Filter code.
 + Added synthesized PW using the VASynth::RAMP wave.
 + Added Param Switch and Data Entry Slider.
 + Added QSPI storage for eight user patches.
 Made eight selectable presets.
++ Added Audio Input PassThru and MIDI indicator.
 + Added USB-MIDI input.
 + Added Stereo Simulator.
 + Added Moogladder filter.